pjkundert/python-slip39/README.txt

   │               [--paper PAPER] [--no-card] [--text] │               [names ...]
   │
-  │ Create and output SLIP39 encoded Ethereum wallet(s) to a PDF file.
+  │ Create and output SLIP-39 encoded Seeds and Paper Wallets to a PDF file.
   │
   │ positional arguments:
   │   names                 Account names to produce